brunschgi/terrificjs/README.md

 Installing node.js and npm (Node Package Manager)
 -------------------------------------------------

-To get the build environment up and running, we need UglifyJS and YUIDcc, which itself depends on node.js.
+To get the build environment up and running, we need UglifyJS and YUIDoc, which itself depends on node.js.
 Get appropriate installer package from [NodeJS](http://nodejs.org/).

 Notice: npm comes bundled with node.js